alliedascent/AlliedAscent.github.io/Biography/index.md

 ---
 layout: page
-title: How I do things
+title: Who we are.
-author: pricelessbrewing
+author: AlliedAscent
-excerpt: "My Methods."
+excerpt: "Who we are."
 ---

 <ul class="post-list">